MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 >
 > When using Power Platform tools for plug-in creation, the generated `PluginBase` class is derived from `IPlugin`.

 There are some exceptions to the statement about adding properties or methods in the note above.
-For example you can have a property that represents a constant and you can have methods that represent functions that are called from the `Execute` method.
+For example you can have a property that represents a constant and you can have methods that are called from the `Execute` method.
 The important thing is that you never store any service instance or context data as a property in your class.
-These change with every invocation and you don't want that data to be cached and applied to subsequent invocations.
+These values change with every invocation and you don't want that data to be cached and applied to subsequent invocations.

 More information: [Develop IPlugin implementations as stateless](/dynamics365/customer-engagement/guidance/server/develop-iplugin-implementations-stateless)

 ### Pass configuration data to your plug-in

 When you register a plug-in you may optionally specify configuration data to pass to the plug-in at run-time.
 Configuration data allows you to define how a specific instance of a registered plug-in should behave.
 This information is passed as string data to parameters in the constructor of your class.
-There are two parameters: `unsecure` and `secure`.
-Use the first `unsecure` parameter for data that you don't mind if someone can see.
+There are two parameters named `unsecure` and `secure`.
+Use the first `unsecure` parameter for data that you don't mind if someone else can see.
 Use the second `secure` parameter for sensitive data.

 The following code shows the three possible constructor signatures for a plug-in class named MyPlugin.